jonasdk/8-Ways-To-Improve-Your-Grunt-Setup/article/03_section_1.md

 };
 ```

-Now how does that look as a separate file:
+So now let's see how that task looks as a separate file:

 ```js
 module.exports = function(grunt) {